Welcome to our Club

 We look forward to seeing you.

-Every month we conduct a project where club members are encouraged to take photos based on a subject or technique.
-Entries are submitted as A4 prints at a club meeting where all members vote for their favourite.
+Every month we conduct a project where club members are encouraged to take photos based on a theme.
+Entries are submitted by email and displayed anonymously in a gallery.
+Members vote online for their favourite photo.